 [E1]D1.CELLULAR Antenna Towers

 [E1A]D1A.
-APPLICATION REQUIREMENT: Application for a Cellular Antenna Tower shall conform to the requirements as set forth in KRS 100.9865 and KRS 100.987 on a form prescribed by the Planning [& Zoning] Commission.
+APPLICATION REQUIREMENT: Application for a Cellular Antenna Tower shall conform to the requirements as set forth in KRS 100.9865 and KRS 100.987 on a form prescribed by the Planning [] Commission.

 All information contained in the Application and any updates, except for any map or other information that specifically identifies the proposed location of the Cellular Antenna Tower being reviewed, shall be deemed confidential and proprietary within the meaning of KRS 61.878.
 The Planning Commission shall deny any public request for the inspection of this information, whether submitted under Kentucky's Open Records Act or otherwise, except when ordered to release the information by a court of competent jurisdiction.
 All Applicants shall be required to make a reasonable attempt to co-locate and shall provide the Planning Commission with supporting documentation of its efforts to co-locate.